 - 3.1.
 Chairs of Principal Committees are appointed by Council.
 They may establish other sub-committees or task and finish groups as required.
 Each shall have clear terms of reference as approved by Council. - 3.2.
 Chairs and members of Principal Committees shall be Individual Members or approved representatives of Organisational Members of the Society. - 3.3.
 The period of office of Chairs and members of Principal Committees is normally four years.
 A maximum of two consecutive terms may be served. - 3.4.
 Only the Chair and committee members may vote at meetings of the committees. - 3.5.
 Employees of the Society who are in attendance at committee may not vote. - 3.6.
 The President is entitled to attend any Principal Committee of the Society but is not entitled to vote. - 3.7.
 The Chief Executive is an ex officio member of the Principal Committees and Statutory Committees of Council; the Chief Executive's personal attendance at any working group shall be at their discretion.
 The Chief Executive may not vote. - 3.8.
 Each Principal Committee shall have the power to remove or suspend from membership of a working group any or all of the members of a working group that reports to it.
 The power shall only be used if that member or working group shall unreasonably fail to comply with the policy of the Council or with the decisions of the Principal Committee.
-This power shall only be exercised after approval by the Council, except in circumstances where the reputation of the Society is considered

-- by the Principal Committee to be in jeopardy of being brought into disrepute by the member or group. - 3.9.
+This power shall only be exercised after approval by the Council, except in circumstances where the reputation of the Society is considered by the Principal Committee to be in jeopardy of being brought into disrepute by the member or group.

+- 3.9.
 Any appeal against the use of the power in the preceding paragraph shall be made in writing to the President within five working days of formal notification and shall be considered by a panel of three members or Fellows in good standing appointed by the President.
 The decision of the panel shall be final. - 3.10.
-Committees meet at least once per year, with extraordinary meetings as appropriate. - 3.11.
-Finance Committee is chaired by the Honorary Treasurer. - 3.12.
-The Audit function is the responsibility of the Audit Committee which shall report directly to Council.
-The Chair will be appointed by Council and may not be a member of Council or the Principal Committees.
+Committees meet at least once per year, with extraordinary meetings as appropriate.

+Finance, Audit and Risk Committee is chaired by the Honorary Treasurer

+- 3.11.
+The Audit function is the responsibility of the Finance, Audit and Risk Committee (FARC) which shall report directly to Council.
+An independent member with Audit expertise will be appointed by Council and may not be a member of Council or the Principal Committees.
 The appointee may be from outside the membership.
-The Audit Committee shall have at least one member external to the Society's individual membership. - 3.13.
-The Finance Committee consists of members of Council and at least one external member in accordance with clearly defined terms of reference.
-Council shall approve such terms of reference and review them every three years as a minimum. - 3.14.
-Remuneration Committee (General staff) consists of the President, Honorary Treasurer and the chair of the Audit Committee plus a Chair, who shall normally be a Fellow but not a current member of Council.
-The Chief Executive will normally be in attendance. - 3.15.
-Remuneration Committee (CEO) consists of the President, Honorary Treasurer the chair of the Audit Committee plus a Chair, who shall normally be a Fellow but not a current member of Council. - 3.16.
+FARC shall have at least one member external to the Society's individual membership. - 3.12.
+The Finance, Audit and Risk Committee consists of members of Council and at least one external member in accordance with clearly defined terms of reference.
+Council shall approve such terms of reference and review them every three years as a minimum. - 3.13.
+Remuneration Committee (General staff) consists of the three Honorary Officers plus two independent members who shall normally be Fellows but who are not current members of Council.
+One of the independent members shall be Chair.
+The Chief Executive will normally be in attendance. - 3.14.
+Remuneration Committee (CEO) consists of the three Honorary Officers plus two independent members who shall normally be Fellows but who are not current members of Council.
+One of the independent members shall be the Chair. - 3.15.
 Committees may meet virtually and, for the purposes of voting or ensuring meetings are quorate, any committee member may join a physical meeting of their committee via remote audio or video link and be considered to be in attendance.